Kevin R. D. Shepherd

 Ken Wilber

-The American thinker Ken Wilber is well known for an integral approach, generally described in terms of psychology and spirituality (and formerly classified in terms of transpersonalism).
-He has reacted to the format of analytical philosophy (and also “continental” philosophy) associated with the universities.
+The American thinker Ken Wilber is associated with Integralism, generally described in terms of psychology and spirituality (and formerly classified in terms of transpersonalism).
+He reacted to the format of analytical philosophy (and also “continental” philosophy) associated with the universities.
 His outlook might be described as one form of citizen philosophy.
 I have attempted to point out the substantial differences from my own version.

 Wilber became famous as a writer of numerous books on psychology, therapy, and “perennial philosophy.”
 Commencing with The Spectrum of Consciousness (1977) and The Atman Project (1980), his output continued in the 1990s with such works as Sex, Ecology, Spirituality (1995) and Integral Psychology (2000).
 This led to an accolade from the Dutch partisan Frank Visser, who produced a detailed study of Wilber’s books after having personally interviewed him.
 See Visser, Ken Wilber: Thought as Passion (State University of New York Press, 2003).